-Sebaceous cysts arise from the sebaceous glands and they occur as the result of any blockage in the gland or its ducts (the passage for sebum).
-This can occur as the result of any trauma, a surgical wound or other skin conditions such as acne.
+Sebaceous cysts arise from the sebaceous glands (small oil-producing glands present in the skin of mammals) and occur as the result of any blockage in the gland or its ducts (the passage for sebum).
+This can occur as the result of any trauma, a surgical wound, or other skin conditions such as acne.

-Other causes of sebaceous cysts include any deformation or a defect in the duct, any damage to cells during a surgery or certain genetic conditions such as Gardner’s syndrome or basal cell nevus syndrome.
+Other causes of sebaceous cysts include any deformation or a defect in the duct, any damage to cells during surgery, or certain genetic conditions such as Gardner’s syndrome or basal cell nevus syndrome.

 Sebaceous cysts commonly occur on your scalp, face, neck, and torso.
 These cysts are easily diagnosed through a simple physical examination.